JavierEMendez/nasdaq-predictive-model/README.md

 After the data was found, we cleaned it in such a fashion so that we were working with only a "returns" column for every ticker on every day from July 2019 to July 2020.
 We chose this data for two reasons:

   1. This is *a lot* of data already for a model to train on. over 900,000 individual percentages for this model to learn on.
-WE figured this was more than enough to create something that was accurate enough for our liking.
+We figured this was more than enough to create something that was accurate enough for our liking.
   2. The data includes moments:
     A) Before COVID
     B) During the COVID Crash